Anish-Goodpegg/Anish-Goodpegg/README.md

 - 👋 Hi, I’m @Anish-Goodpegg.
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m not interested in Full Stack Development because I am Full Stack Developer.
 - 🌱 I’m currently learning new languages that can help me for my growth.
 - 💞️ I’m looking to collaborate anyone.
 - 📫 How to reach me - Just E-Mail me on anish050104@gmail.com